Devon Energy Co. (NYSE:DVN) Shares Acquired by Public Employees Retirement Association of Colorado

 Devon Energy (NYSE:DVN) last issued its quarterly earnings data on Tuesday, May 4th.
 The energy company reported $0.45 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.35 by $0.10.
 Devon Energy had a negative net margin of 14.46% and a positive return on equity of 4.86%.
 The business had revenue of $1.76 billion during the quarter, compared to analysts’ expectations of $2.27 billion.
 During the same period last year, the company posted $0.06 EPS.
 On average, equities analysts expect that Devon Energy Co. will post 2.25 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Investors of record on Monday, June 14th will be given a dividend of $0.34 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 30th.
+Stockholders of record on Monday, June 14th will be paid a dividend of $0.34 per share.
+This represents a $1.36 dividend on an annualized basis and a dividend yield of 4.57%.
+This is a boost from Devon Energy’s previous quarterly dividend of $0.11.
 The ex-dividend date is Thursday, May 13th.
-This represents a $1.36 dividend on an annualized basis and a yield of 4.57%.
-This is a positive change from Devon Energy’s previous quarterly dividend of $0.11.
 Devon Energy’s dividend payout ratio (DPR) is -488.89%.

 Devon Energy Company Profile